Topic

 By seasonal activity is meant a type of activity that by nature can only be carried out during a limited part of the year.

-Seasonal work is particularly widespread in agriculture (e.g. planting, cultivating and harvesting vegetables, fruit and berries, and organised harvesting of moss and wild berries), and in the restaurant, forestry (with the exception of the final felling of timber), fish processing, horticulture and tourism industries.
+Seasonal work is particularly widespread in agriculture (e.g. planting, cultivating and harvesting vegetables, fruit and berries, and organised harvesting of moss and wild berries), and in the restaurant, forestry, fish processing, horticulture and tourism industries.
 Odd jobs such as carpentry, painting and other maintenance and restoration work are not deemed to be seasonal work.

 Work in the fish processing industry will be seasonal work if the fisheries can only take place during a limited part of the year.
 Work in the restaurant and tourism industry will be deemed to be seasonal if it is carried out during a period that is a high season for this industry (e.g. employment as a ski instructor at a winter sports centre).